 Recent Legislative Action.
 On March 16, 2011 the House of Representatives achieved the required threefifths vote for Constitutional Amendment Concurrent Resolution 12.
 If adopted, the amendment would provide the General Court with the authority to define standards for public education, establish standards of accountability, mitigate local disparities in educational opportunity and fiscal capacity, and have full discretion to determine the amount of state funding for education.
-A three-fifths vote of the Senate, also required for the resolution, was not achieved.
-This matter has been retained for further consideration during the 2012 legislative session.
+A three-fifths vote of the Senate, also required for the resolution, was not achieved in 2011.
+This matter was retained for further consideration during the 2012 legislative session.
+The Senate achieved a three-fifths vote on an amended version of the resolution.
+The House did not concur with the amendments, but agreed to a committee of conference which was named by the Speaker on March 14, 2012.